true-programming/instagram/README.md

 * CLI command to import feeds of all configured accounts
 * CLI command to refresh account tokens
 * Cache tag `tx_instagram_feed` that gets flushed after import of feeds.
 The tag can be added to content elements and pages to ensure, new posts appear as soon as they were imported.
+* Event triggered when commands fail.
+A listener can be build, to get notifications the way you want.

 ## How to install this extension?